Domestic Violence Court Coordinator

 8AM - 4PM

 Rutherford County Domestic Violence Court is a court based department that is responsible for assisting victims of domestic violence once they come to court.
 We seek to help victims by holding offenders accountable, supporting victims through the process and referrals to our community partners.
-We have a dedicated domestic Violence docket that is heard Monday-Friday currently by Judge Ben Hall McFarlin.
+We have a dedicated domestic Violence docket that is heard Monday-Friday currently by Judge Trey McFarlin.

 Are You in a Cycle of Violence?